 This course includes selected topics and readings that are related to the student's area of study.
-Permission of the instructor and the division chair is required before registration.
-Prerequisite: Senior classification.
-Offered on demand.
+Permission of the instructor and

 BUSINESS - Graduate Courses

 BUS 501 - Negotiations

 This course utilizes the Interest-Based Negotiations framework in the contexts of both distributive and integrative negotiating situations.
 Students learn key concepts such as BATNA, ZOPA, and creating value through trades, and develop effective negotiating processes from planning to table tactics.